 Product Scope

 The Model Builder shall be developed towards two scope milestones: 1) a Model Builder Prototype, and 2) a Model Builder MVP.
 Prior to a working Model Builder Prototype a Demo shall be provided.
-The Demo shall visualise the features of the Prototype, but need not be fully functional.
+The Demo shall visualise the features of the Prototype but need not be fully functional.
+As per version 5 of this Concept Paper the product scope has been expanded to include a Basic Type Editor (BTE).

 Prototype: